-- Replanting corn late in June is risky (Trostle: South Plains growers planting in late June would not consider corn risky to the same degree).
-Kansas data demonstrates that the same short-season corn hybrid planted on the 25th of April, May, and June had reduced corn yield of ~30% in June vs. May (Dr. Merle Witt). - Choose a 90 to 100-day hybrid for late plantings (Trostle: South Plains growers with the exception of Castro, Parmer, and Bailey generally have had good results planting corn with maturity to the low 100s to the end of June-yield potential drives much of this decision).
+- Replanting corn late in June is risky.
+(Trostle: South Plains growers planting in late June would not consider corn risky to the same degree.
+Also, there are better yielding shorter-maturity corn hybrids than 15 to 20 years ago.)
+Though older Kansas data demonstrates that the same shortseason corn hybrid planted on the 25th of April, May, and June had reduced corn yield of ~30% in June vs. May (Dr. Merle Witt), this probably needs to be revisited with newer corn genetics. - Choose a 90 to 100-day hybrid for late plantings.
+(Trostle: South Plains growers except for Castro, Parmer, and Bailey generally have had good results planting corn with maturity to the low 100s to the end of June-yield potential drives much of this decision.)
 Even shorter hybrids could be chosen (especially in the Panhandle), but we have little data on their yield potential.
 This may be similar to what we observe as noted in the grain sorghum section, where true early maturity grain sorghums simply don't have the yield potential that medium-early maturity has. - Choose full insect protection including Bt.
-Late planting will greatly increase the risk of corn borers and earworms in corn (but spider mites are less). - Choose a hybrid with good Fusarium tolerance as stalk and ear rots are more of a problem in late planting. - Consider corn silage if possible (see below).
+Late planting will greatly increase the risk of corn borers and earworms in corn (but spider mites are less).
+Unfortunately, Texas A&M AgriLife Extension entomologists report that only Vip3a gene traits still have essentially full protection against worms. - Choose a hybrid with good Fusarium tolerance as stalk and ear rots are more of a problem in late planting. - Consider corn silage if possible (see below).
 It is much easier to grow 18-20 tons of corn silage than 160 bu/A corn when planting late. - Consider increasing the seeding rate up to 15% as Kansas data suggests fewer kernels are produced per ear in late planted corn (consult seed dealer).

 Corn for silage-Generally, the same corn hybrid planted for grain could be planted up to 14 days later if for silage.
-Late seeded silage corn can have similar risks as grain corn including stalk and ear insects, and though the tonnage may be made, starch content hence feed quality may be reduced compared to earlier plantings of the same hybrid (courtesy Rod Carpenter, Pioneer Hi-Bred, Farwell, TX).
+Silage prices in the Texas High Plains have been exceptionally strong, even up to \$100/ton.
+Late seeded silage corn can have similar risks as grain corn including stalk and ear insects.
+Though the tonnage may be made, starch content hence feed quality may be reduced compared to earlier plantings of the same hybrid (courtesy Rod Carpenter, Pioneer Hi-Bred, Farwell, TX).

-Like peanuts above, corn is not a low-input catch crop as significant irrigation will be required to make a profitable yield.
+Like peanuts above, corn is not a low input catch crop as significant irrigation will be required to make a profitable yield.